RUSSIA: Oldest Jehovah's Witness – and first woman - jailed

 Courts in Russia's illegally annexed territories of Crimea and Sevastopol have also sentenced Jehovah's Witnesses and Muslims to imprisonment for exercising their freedom of religion and belief.

 Muslims who meet to study the writings of Turkish theologian Said Nursi may also be prosecuted under the Extremism Law for organising or participating in the activities of "Nurdzhular".
-This organisation was banned as "extremist" in 2008, but Muslims in Russia deny it ever existed.
+This organisation was banned as "extremist" in 2008, but Muslims in Russia deny any such formal organisation ever existed.
 Typically, such Muslims meet in homes to study Islam, with one or more expounding on Nursi's works.
 They also pray, eat, and drink tea together, and do not seek state permission to meet.

 No trials are currently underway of Muslims who met to study Nursi's works, but three people are facing prosecution in the Tatarstan and Dagestan Republics.